-Check out our Figma Plugin Developer site for a complete guide on making plugins for Figma and FigJam
+Check out our Plugin API documentation for a complete guide on making plugins for the Community.

 Figma Plugin Examples

 Here's some examples of existing Figma plugins:

 - Content Buddy: Find text within your designs and replace it with the actual copy.

 - Themer: Swap between published styles from your libraries, in bulk.

 - Content Reel: Bring data into your designs.
 Including text strings, avatars and icons.

-- Map Maker: allows you to insert customized maps into any shape layer.
+- Map Maker: Insert customized maps into any shape layer.

 - Figmotion: Animate objects within a Frame, without having to leave Figma.

 - Stark: Checks the contrast of a selected layer against WCAG 2.1 guidelines.

 - The buyer and seller must reach out to the Support team at firstname.lastname@example.org to facilitate the sale.
 For example, the seller emails Support with the buyer cc'd or vice versa.

 - The seller must confirm that they are authorizing the sale.

 - The buyer confirms they will abide by our Terms of Service after the sale.

 Once this process is complete, the Support team transfers ownership of the plugin between parties.